 Additionally, most prepaid cards will be chip and pin enabled.
 This means that, just as with credit and debit cards, anyone using your card to make a purchase or withdraw cash will need to enter a secure code before the transaction is authorised, again making them a secure way to spend.

-If you discover your prepaid card is missing you will simply need to contact your card provider and they will place a block on the card so that it can't be used by anyone else.
+If you discover your card is missing you will simply need to contact your card provider and they will place a block on the card so that it can't be used by anyone else.
 Some providers will also compensate you for any lost credit, although this isn't standard practice for all providers.

-Prepaid cards aren't in any way linked to your credit report so unfortunately it is not possible to improve your credit rating with careful spending and good financial practice, although this is of course a good idea anyway!
+Most prepaid cards aren't in any way linked to your credit report so unfortunately it is not possible to improve your credit rating with careful spending and good financial practice, although this is of course a good idea anyway!